Updated: Aug 14

 Very heavy periods can sometimes be a sign of endometriosis.
 One problem is that sometimes women experiencing abnormal flow or period pain aren’t aware that their experience is outside of the normal healthy range.
 This is where cycle and body literacy education efforts come in.
 When using BCC to chart, you are always charting any bleeding you observe.
 BCC materials educate women on what sort of flow can be described as spotting, light, moderate, and heavy.
 Pre-menstrual spotting, or other abnormal bleeds caused by endometriomas can sometimes be a sign of endometriosis.
+Tail-end brown bleeding (TEBB) - which is brown bleeding at the end of your period - can be a sign of endometriosis, and isn't always just low progesterone/luteal phase deficiency.
 In BCC you have the option of charting cervical fluid.
 The average build-up of fertile type fluid to peak is about 5-6 days.
 A limited amount of cervical fluid, or a lack of cervical fluid, can sometimes be a marker of endometriosis.
-When using hormonal monitoring, cervical fluid, and/or temps, you can get a good picture of the length of the luteal phase.
+When using hormonal monitoring, cervical fluid, and/or temps, you can get a good consistent picture of the length of the luteal phase.
 Abnormalities in luteal phase length (“luteal phase defects”) can also be a sign of an underlying issue, including endometriosis.

 Couples charting to conceive and targeting intercourse for the fertile phase without success for six cycles are routinely advised by a BCC instructor to see medical evaluation.
 Infertility is one of the possible signs of endometriosis.